ourcodingclub/ourcodingclub.github.io/_posts/2016-11-15-troubleshooting.md

 <b>For "how to ..." type queries, a search will often result in tutorials, and even Youtube videos as well.</b> For instance, " ggplot how to change axis titles" or "dplyr filtering on two conditions" will quickly get you what you need.

-__ R Help__ Of course, R has built-in documentation for all functions and packages.
+<b>R Help</b> Of course, R has built-in documentation for all functions and packages.
 We already mentioned that you can type `help()` or `?function-name` (try `??function-name`for a broader search).
-The <a href="https://www.rdocumentation.org/"target="_blank"> RDocumentation website</a> contains much of the same in a slightly nicer format, with examples and more links.
+The <a href="https://www.rdocumentation.org/" target="_blank"> RDocumentation website</a> contains much of the same in a slightly nicer format, with examples and more links.

 We have also compiled a <a href="https://ourcodingclub.github.io/links/" target="_blank"><b>"Useful links" list of helpful websites and tutorials</b></a> where you can find additional help.